MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wia_lh/nf-wia_lh-iwialog-hresult.md

 # IWiaLog::hResult

 ## -description

-Note that the <b>IWiaLog</b> interface is <b>obsolete </b>for Microsoft Windows XP and later, and is no longer supported.
-Instead, use the <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/content/_image/index">Diagnostic Log Macros</a>.
+Note that the **IWiaLog** interface is obsolete and is no longer supported.
+Instead, use the [Diagnostic Log Macros](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/_image/index).

-The <b>IWiaLog::hResult</b> method translates an HRESULT value into a string and writes the string to <i>Wiaservc.log</i>.
+The **IWiaLog::hResult** method translates an HRESULT value into a string and writes the string to *Wiaservc.log*.

 ## -parameters

 ### -param hResult [in]

 Specifies the HRESULT value to translate into a string.

 ## -returns

 If the method succeeds, it returns S_OK.
 If the method fails, it returns a standard COM error code.